Dedicated with love to

 We walked down long concrete ramps and out of the stadium with the deflated crowd.
 Owing to my dad’s extreme frugality we had parked in a North Side neighborhood, blocks and blocks from the stadium, up past the old Clark Bar candy factory.
 That was a solemn march.
 On the drive home I teared up, one of the very few times any kind of emotion came into our stoic relationship.
 My dad said a few sympathetic things but mostly stayed quiet.
 Somehow that car ride home is one of the nice memories I have of me and my dad.
 The deep despair of Game 4 set up an unlikely comeback.
 The Pirates, rallying around the disco song ‘We Are Family,’ ended up winning three straight to take the Series.
 And in Baltimore some other kid was crying.

 When we were growing up we caught the very end of home milk delivery, neighborhood butchers and greengrocers.
 These service providers were a fixture across the land for decades, but like many others, were swallowed up by the rise of the supermarket.
 Although today there are lots of specialty markets, we mostly end up at the Safeways and the Krogers to hunt and gather at the terminus of rich global supply chains.
-We willingly trade freshness and local charm for lower prices and predictability.
+We willingly trade freshness and local charm for lower prices, predictability and produce that never goes out of season.
+This book itself is a preservation effort in the face of a growing monoculture that seems to threaten local and unique things.

 Just a few decades removed, how foreign it seems that someone would put fresh bottles of milk in a metal box on your porch every couple days and take away the empties?
 Or that you’d have a close personal relationship with the guys down the street butchering up hogs and sides of beef.

-When my brothers and I were still pretty young, there was a kosher butcher mom went to called Kronsky’s, on Bryant Street in Highland Park.
-Mom would walk in with us three boys in tow, and the butchers would dote on us and hand out slices of salami.
-I was captivated by the medieval tableau of meat dangling from hooks in the window, the strange fraternity of old guys in bloody aprons, and the way they communicated in the inscrutable language of weight and body parts.
+When my brothers and I were still pretty young, there was a kosher butcher mom went to called Kronzek’s, on Bryant Street in Highland Park.
+Mom would walk in with us three boys in tow, and the butchers would kibitz and dote on us and hand out slices of salami.
+I was captivated by the medieval tableau of meat dangling from hooks in the window, the strange fraternity of old guys in bloody aprons, and the way mom communicated with them in the language of weight and body parts.

 All three women in the family made this incredible Chicken Noodle Soup (Page XX), from grandma’s old recipe, presumably handed down from her mom.
 It had a clear broth from scratch, egg noodles, a little carrot and celery, and hit with some parsley at the end.
 Pretty standard recipe as chicken noodle soup goes.
 Mom used to say the secret was to get chicken backs from the butcher and chop those up, exposing the marrow inside, and boil them to make the broth.
 I’m not even sure chicken backs are sold separately any more.
 This was one of many frugal things depression era folks did to save money—buy the discarded parts to use for soup.
 And when you got sick, mom would make a big pot of chicken noodle soup.
 It was better medicine and comfort by far than anything out of a pharmaceutical bottle.

 No story about Pittsburgh food is complete without mention of H.J.
 Heinz, a company that dates back to the 1850s when an enterprising 8-year-old kid of Bavarian descent, Henry Heinz, started peddling his mom’s garden vegetables to the people in his Sharpsburg neighborhood.
 By age 15, he was bottling Horseradish (Page XX) in volume in the basement.
 He grew this little operation quickly by scaling up and mechanizing the traditional home canning process.
 Pickles, Sauerkraut (Page XX) and vinegar followed.
 They were delivered to local grocers by horse-drawn wagons.
 He adopted the slogan “57 Varieties” and eventually grew into a global food processing conglomerate that sells over 200 brands across six continents.
-The flagship products are pickles and the ubiquitous red bottles of ketchup.
+The flagship products are pickles and the ubiquitous red bottles of ketchup (see Henry Heinz's original recipe, called Octagon Ketchup Page XX ).
 The Heinz factory, with towering brick smokestacks, dominates the north side of town.
 Elementary schools across the city tour the plant, where each kid receives a little Heinz pickle pin.

 Aunt LaVerne would put up her own prized Sour Dill Pickles (Page XX), really tangy and crisp.
 Our cousins and we would power through a big half gallon jar in one sitting, garlic-rich, and with a little heat in the aftertaste.
 Today I make non-fermented Refrigerator Dill Pickles (Page XX), but have not cracked the code on the fermented variety, requiring a precise gestation period and attention to temperature and sterilization.
 There was something about a guy LaVerne knew at a local farmer’s market, a greengrocer, who would tip her off on when the ripe pickling cucumbers would be coming to market.
 We all waited with anticipation for his seasonal intelligence report.